m2qm-efrc/transform_Bkq/README.md

 ### 2.2.
 ESO-based CFPs to/from ITO-based CFPs

-Four flavors of the irreducible tensor operators are supported in this code, i.e. Racah, Wybourne, spherical harmonic, and noname.
-(Ref 1)
+Five flavors of the irreducible tensor operators are supported in this code, i.e. Racah, Wybourne, spherical harmonic, Iwahara−Chibotaru, and noname.
+(Refs 1 and 2)

 #### 2.2.1 ESO-based CFPs to ITO-based CFPs